Report: Lakers Hire Darvin Ham as New Head Coach

-Report: Lakers hire Darvin Ham as new head coach originally appeared on NBC Sports Chicago
+Report: Lakers hire Darvin Ham as new head coach originally appeared on NBC Sports Washington

 The Los Angeles Lakers are reportedly hiring Darvin Ham as their next head coach, according to ESPN’s Adrian Wojnarowski.